wang1595243339/RC2R/README.md

-# FinCausalNet
+# RC-CRM
-FinCausalNet is a causal reasoning model that integrates LLMs and KGs.
+RC-CRM is a causal reasoning model that integrates LLMs and KGs.